 The benefits of Mediation include:

-- Control: You retain control over how you wish to resolve your dispute and it is not decided by a third party.
+- Control: You maintain control over how you choose to resolve your dispute, and a third party does not make that decision for you.

-- Flexibility: In mediation, you have much more flexibility than you do in Court, which operates under strict rules of civil and criminal procedure and rules of evidence.
+- Flexibility: In mediation, you have much more flexibility than you do in Court.
+A court operates under strict rules of civil and criminal procedure and rules of evidence.
+Mediation does not.

 - Voluntary Process: Mediation is a voluntary process.
 At any stage you, or indeed the mediator, can decide the mediation is not productive and stop the process.